 The Sartoris family, important players in many of Faulkner's other works, tear this trope to shreds.
 There's John Sartoris, who had a son named Bayard Sartoris, who had a son named John Sartoris, who had a son named Bayard Sartoris... yeah.
 Bring a flowchart.

 I, Claudius has so many characters with the same or very similar names that the books contain a family tree to help readers work out who's who.
 This is because real life Romans really hated to be imaginative with names.
 They tended just to reuse whatever was already in the family, and to distinguish successive generations by nicknames.
 And that was with sons — daughters were lucky if they've got names at all.
 In fact, they just had two dozen different first names for males.
 Making matters worse, many key women in I Claudius have their fathers' names, such as Agrippina and Antonia.
 Despite being limited by real names, Graves averts the trope by using the name Agrippina only for A. the elder and calling A. the younger "Agrippinilla", a name Graves seems to have made up.

-Claudius, in his role as the narrator, lampshades this in regards to his teacher, Marcus Porcius Cato, and carefully tells the reader that, no, this one is a pretty useless teacher, and not any of his four more illustrious ancestors.
-He then muses that he'll have to be very careful to keep the Steves apart, since he (being a historian of some note) knows just how confusing keeping track of all those Steves is.
+Claudius, in his role as the narrator, lampshades this in regards to his teacher, Marcus Porcius Cato, and carefully explains that, no, this one really is a pretty useless teacher, and not any of his four more illustrious ancestors who bore the same name.
+He then muses that he'll have to be very careful to keep the people with similar names apart in his own story, since he is well aware of how similar the names of people in his family are and, being a historian of some note, he knows just how confusing keeping track of people with similar names is.